 Although the state permits you to take as many tests as you can, it is better to take your time to prepare well, and you will definitely pass the test.

 A road test is your last step in obtaining a driver’s license in New York.
 As soon as the test is done, your examiner will inform you if you have passed or not.
-Once you pass, you will be given a temporary license by the examiner.
+Once you pass, the examiner will give you a temporary license.
 The official license can be mailed to you in two weeks.

 At Pierre Paul Driving School, we have experienced instructors to prepare you for the driving test.
 We can also schedule your driving test and provide a car for the same.
 Contact us today at 718-576-6277 or firstname.lastname@example.org for more information.